-Apartment Safety: Review of tips on apartment safety.
+Residence Hall/Apartment/Home Safety: Review of tips on residence safety.

-Crowd Management: Presented to those who work concert security and other campus functions.
+Crowd Management: Presented to those who work security at concerts and other campus functions.
 Review techniques on how to manage a special event so things don't get out of hand.